 Rural generalist training

 You can opt into the Rural Generalist Fellowship at any point in your AGPT program training.
 You’ll spend at least 52 weeks (FTE) of your community general practice training in an MMM 3–7 location, either in one continuous block or in two six-month terms.
 You’re expected to live in the rural community where you work.

 You can complete the Rural Generalist Fellowship concurrently with the Fellowship of the RACGP over four years, which will allow you to develop the additional skills required to meet the diverse health needs of rural or remote communities.

 Refer to General training stream, Rural training stream or Rural generalist training for further information about these training streams.

 The map in Figure 2 shows the AGPT program training regions.
+You can refer to the AGPT Training regions page for more detail about each training region and sub-region.
 While you’re expected to stay in the training region that you nominated in your AGPT application for the duration of your training, there are circumstances where you may be approved to transfer between training regions.
 Refer to Transferring for more information.